Code-Institute-Submissions/Selsey-Book-Club/README.md

 ### Media

--   All Images were obtained from the internet.
+-   All Images were obtained from the internet and renamed.

 ### Acknowledgements